 More serious or long-term conditions

 Cost and convenience are two popular reasons people choose a store-based location like Walmart for their routine eye exams.

-While an optometrist at Walmart is just as qualified from a training standpoint as almost any other doctor of optometry, private offices and medical settings are often better equipped to diagnose and treat more long-term or serious eye conditions.
+An optometrist at Walmart is just as qualified from a training standpoint as almost any other doctor of optometry.
+But private offices and medical settings are often better equipped to diagnose and treat more long-term or serious eye conditions.

 Eye doctors in group settings can also consult with each other for a second opinion, if one is needed.